 - Attention Whore: Her It's All About Me attitude crosses into this ("Hey, she got two [Everlasting Gobstoppers]!
 I want another one!") which is likely why she's the only brat to get a Villain Song in this version.

-- Berserk Button: Being told she can't have what she wants really sets her temper, leading to her "I Want" Song.Mr Salt: Wonka, how much do you want for the golden Goose?Wonka: They're not for sale.Mr Salt: Name your price.Wonka: She can't have one.
+- Berserk Button: As one of the iconic Spoiled Brats in cinema, Veruca does NOT like being told that she can't have what she wants.
+At all.
+This leads directly to her "I Want" Song.Mr Salt: Wonka, how much do you want for the Golden Goose?Wonka: They're not for sale.Mr Salt: Name your price.Wonka: She can't have one.

 Veruca: WHO SAYS I CAN'T?!
 I WANT ONE!

 - A Birthday, Not a Break: A bit inverted in Real Life for Julie Dawn Cole: While the scene with her character's "demise" after her "I Want" Song was filmed on October 26, 1970, the actress realized in real life that the date on which it was shot was actually her 13th birthday.
 There are conflicting accounts on what truly happened: in the DVD Commentary Julie Dawn Cole claims that "'no one wished her a happy birthday" and then she found out that Denise Nickerson would be doing her singing voice and yet on these interviews she says they did celebrate her birthday on set (Gene Wilder even arranged for a color photographer to come on-set and take stills all day which he gave to her for her birthday present).
 It still ended up with her being shoved down the chute, though.

 - Blatant Lies: She immediately takes credit for finding the golden ticket after forcing all of the factory hands to open untold hundreds of thousands of candy bars just to satisfy her selfish desires.